jpierel14/BYOSED/docs/source/simulation.rst

 3. SCALE_DIST_LIMITS
   	* The lower and upper cutoff you would like for the same distribution

-HOST Effects
+HOST Perturbers
 ============

-Creating a HOST warping effect section requires the following
+Creating a HOST warping perturber section requires the following
 variable:

 HOST_FUNCTION